History of Greenland: Early Paleo-Inuit cultures

 Arctic cultures from 900 to 1500:

 The prehistory of Greenland is a story of repeated waves of Paleo-Eskimo immigration from the islands, known as the Arctic Archipelago, north of the North American mainland.
 (The population of those islands are thought to have descended, in turn, from inhabitants of Siberia who migrated into North America through Beringia thousands of years ago.)
 Because of Greenland's remoteness and climate, survival there was difficult.
 Over the course of centuries, one culture succeeded another as groups died out and were replaced by new immigrants.
 Archaeology can give only approximate dates for the cultures that flourished before the Norse exploration of Greenland in the 10th century.

-The earliest known cultures in Greenland are the Saqqaq culture (2500–800 BCE) and the Independence I culture in northern Greenland (2400–1300 BCE).
+The earliest known cultures in Greenland are the Saqqaq culture (2500–800 BC) and the Independence I culture in northern Greenland (2400–1300 BC).
 The practitioners of these two cultures are thought to have descended from separate groups that came to Greenland from North America, nearby Nunavut.
-Around 800 BCE, the so-called Independence II culture arose in the region where the Independence I culture had previously existed.
-It was originally thought that Independence II was succeeded by the early Dorset culture (700 BCE–CE 1), but some Independence II artefacts date from as recently as the 1st century BCE.
+Around 800 BC, the so-called Independence II culture arose in the region where the Independence I culture had previously existed.
+It was originally thought that Independence II was succeeded by the early Dorset culture (700 BC–AD 1), but some Independence II artefacts date from as recently as the 1st century BC.
 Recent studies suggest that, in Greenland at least, the Dorset culture may be better understood as a continuation of Independence II culture; the two cultures have therefore been designated "Greenlandic Dorset".
 Artefacts associated with early Dorset culture in Greenland have been found as far north as Inglefield Land on the west coast and the Dove Bay area on the east coast.

-After the Early Dorset culture disappeared by around CE 1, Greenland was apparently uninhabited until Late Dorset people settled on the Greenlandic side of the Nares Strait around 700 CE.
+After the Early Dorset culture disappeared by around AD 1, Greenland was apparently uninhabited until Late Dorset people settled on the Greenlandic side of the Nares Strait around 700 AD.
 The late Dorset culture in the north of Greenland lasted until about 1300.
 Meanwhile, the Norse arrived and settled in the southern part of the island in 980.